Completing your tax return might well be one of your most praiseworthy personal accomplishments of the year.

 The IRS says that a taxpayer can expect their refund within 21 days of the IRS acceptance of the return, although you may have one sooner if you file early, or you may wait a bit longer if you file at the height of the tax season, which usually hits in March.

-If you live in Texas, Louisiana, or Oklahoma, you have until June 15 in 2021 to file your 2020 tax return.
+If you live in Texas, Louisiana, or Oklahoma, you have until June 15, 2021, to file your 2020 tax return.
 This is a one-time extension provided by the IRS in response to the 2021 winter storms.
 Taxpayers in other areas have until May 17, 2021, to file their individual federal 2020 taxes.

 It shouldn’t come as a surprise that the IRS provides a variety of ways to remit payment if taxpayers don’t want to snail-mail paper checks.